Capevace/single-sign-on/README.md

 ### Options
 ```
-Usage: single-sign-on [options] [command]
+Usage: single-sign-on [options]

 Options:
   -V, --version         output the version number
   -u, --url <url>       the url SSO is reachable at
   -p, --port <port>     the port to use for the http server
+  --hash-pw <password>  hash a password to put in config
   -h, --help            display help for command

-Commands:
-  password [password]  hash a password to put it in config
-  help [command]       display help for command
 ```

 ### Config